clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		# systemctl | grep vnc

-	Below is an example that shows the xvnc.socket is running.
+	The example below shows the xvnc.socket is running.

 	.. code-block:: console